astelrastogi/Classification-task-on-speech-dataset/README.md

 Included utilities-

 trimmer.py -  Trims silences at beginning and end of an audio file.
-Splits an audio file into multiple audio files by periods of silence. spectrogramer.py - creates images of the 2000 recordings fsdd.py - Interprets the images and predicts the digit.
+Splits an audio file into multiple audio files by periods of silence.

+spectrogramer.py - Creates images of the 2000 recordings.

+fsdd.py - Interprets the images and predicts the digit.

 The test set officially consists of the first 10% of the recordings.
 Recordings numbered 0-4 (inclusive) are in the test and 5-49 are in the training set.